 6. Take a larger suitcase and split up the kids by color (The Complete Bundle can be split into 2 colors - Pink for Chloe, and Gray for Billy.)

 Parents who have traveled with their kids almost always say they don't regret taking the time to do so.
 Because for them, the benefits of traveling together, whether for a quick weekend getaway or halfway around the world, is all that matters.

 By exposing their kids to interesting places, experiencing different cultures, eating delicious food, and meeting new people, travel lays down the foundation for their kids to become better people when they grow up.

-If you need more tips for traveling with kids, check out our post on the 10 Airplane Hacks When Flying With A Toddler.
+If you need more tips for traveling with kids, check out our post on How to Travel With Kids: Best Tips for Parents.
 Safe travels!